jquindiagan/MechaCar_Statistical_Analysis/README.md

 ### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+Vehicle length and ground clearance provided a non-random amount of variance to the mpg values.
+In other words, they have a significant impact on the mpg of the MechaCar.

 ### Is the slope of the linear model considered to be zero?
 Why or why not?